 What this means is that a student will take out a separate loan for each year of college.
 The interest rate will be based on the current rate for that school year, and it will not change for the life of that loan for that amount.

 However, in subsequent years, when the rate changes and a student takes out another loan for another year, there will be a different interest rate.

 The example in Table D shows the interest rates were for a student that started college in 2016 and took out a Federal Direct Student Loan in each year.

 3. Benefits of Direct Student Loans

-The first benefit of this loan is that almost every student is eligible to receive one.
-This makes it possible to get a Federal Direct Student Loan at all the schools you might be considering.
+The first benefit of a student Direct Loan is that almost every student is eligible to receive one.
+This makes it possible to get a federal Direct Loan at all the schools you might be considering.
 It’s unlikely that one school will offer a loan and another will not.

 This loan is the first type of aid offered to fill your need, and colleges like it because it doesn’t cost them anything.

-Even if you a student doesn’t qualify for any other federal financial aid, a student will likely be offered a Direct Loan each year.
+Even if you don’t qualify for any other federal financial aid, a student will likely be offered a Direct Loan each year.
 It is common at state schools, where Direct Loans are often the only federal aid offered when parents are middle-to-upper income.
 And parents can potentially supplement Direct Loans by taking out a PLUS Loan or private loan.

 Table E shows how a Direct unsubsidized loan would be applied to a freshman at a state school for a family earning $100,000.